-The following selected historical financial information of Omega for each of the years during the three year period ended December 31, 2018 and the selected balance sheet data as of December 31, 2017 and 2016 has been derived from Omega's audited consolidated financial statements contained in its Annual Report on Form 10-K for the year ending December 31, 2018, which is incorporated by reference into this proxy statement/prospectus.
-The selected historical financial information of Omega for each of the years ended December 31, 2015 and 2014 and the selected balance sheet data as of December 31, 2016, 2015 and 2014 have been derived from Omega's audited consolidated financial statements, which are not incorporated by reference into this proxy statement/prospectus.
+The following selected historical financial information of Omega for each of the years during the three year period ended December 31, 2017 and the selected balance sheet data as of December 31, 2017 and 2016 has been derived from Omega's audited consolidated financial statements contained in its Annual Report on Form 10-K for the year ending December 31, 2017, which is incorporated by reference into this proxy statement/prospectus.
+The selected historical financial information of Omega for each of the years ended December 31, 2014 and 2013 and the selected balance sheet data as of December 31, 2015, 2014 and 2013 have been derived from Omega's audited consolidated financial statements, which are not incorporated by reference into this proxy statement/prospectus.
+The selected historical financial information as of September 30, 2018 and 2017 and for the nine months ended September 30, 2018 and 2017, is unaudited and has been derived from Omega's unaudited condensed consolidated financial statements contained in Omega's Quarterly Report on Form 10-Q for the quarter ended September 30, 2018, which is incorporated by reference into this proxy statement/prospectus.
+Interim results for the nine months ended September 30, 2018 are not necessarily indicative of, and are not projections for, results for the year ended December 31, 2018.